 * The tweet (Penson, 2017) in the image dates from the 7th of July 2017.
 Although the tweet is real, the scenario about the contents of the backpack is fictional and based on this scenario in a blog post by Peter Murray-Rust (2011).

 A group of researchers collaboratively works on quantitative survey data.
 They use a shared working space on a networked drive where a master copy of the data and a working copy are stored.
-Two backups exist, stored separately from the working and master files: one copy on an external hard drive and one in the university’s Own Cloud.
+Two backups exist, stored separately from the working and master files: one copy on an external hard drive and one in the university’s own Cloud system.

 A new researcher enters the project.
-They are not aware of the way files are named and organised and accidentally work on the master copy of the data.
+Who is not aware of the way files are named and organised and accidentally works on the master copy of the data.
 In this process, a number of variables get overwritten when the new team member recodes variable values and forgets to save them into a new variable.
 Fortunately, two backups exist.